AlexApps99/windows93-js-docs/docs/js.md

 TODO

 ## `$url`
-Things about Windows93-related URLs
+Functions about Windows93-related URLs

 ## `$maxZ(e, n)`
 TODO

 ## `$chain()`
-TODO
+Seems to be used in `$log`, TODO

 ## `$undo(n)`
 TODO